-This policy aims to:
+This policy aims to promote a whole school approach to online safety by:

-- Set out expectations for all Cavendish Close Infant and Nursery community members' online behaviour, attitudes and activities and use of digital technology (including when devices are offline). - Help all stakeholders to recognise that online/digital behaviour standards (including social media activity) must be upheld beyond the confines of the school gates and school day, and regardless of device or platform. - Facilitate the safe, responsible, respectful and positive use of technology to support teaching & learning, increase attainment and prepare children and young people for the risks and opportunities of today and tomorrow's digital world, to survive and thrive online. - Help school staff working with children to understand their roles and responsibilities to work safely and responsibly with technology and the online world: - \circ for the protection and benefit of the children and young people in their care, and - $\circ~$ for their own protection, minimising misplaced or malicious allegations and to better understand their own standards and practice. - for the benefit of the school, supporting the school vision and ethos, and protecting the reputation of the school and profession. - Establish clear structures by which online misdemeanours will be treated, and procedures to follow where there are doubts or concerns (with reference to other school policies such as Behaviour Policy or Anti-Bullying Policy).
+- Set out expectations for all Cavendish Close Infant and Nursery community members' online behaviour, attitudes and activities and use of digital technology (including when devices are offline). - Help safeguarding and senior leadership teams to have a better understanding and awareness of filtering and monitoring through effective collaboration and communication with technical colleagues. - Help all stakeholders to recognise that online/digital behaviour standards (including social media activity) must be upheld beyond the confines of the school gates and school day, and regardless of device or platform, and that the same standards of behaviour apply online and offline. - Facilitate the safe, responsible, respectful and positive use of technology to support teaching & learning, increase attainment and prepare children and young people for the risks and opportunities of today and tomorrow's digital world, to survive and thrive online. - Help school staff working with children to understand their roles and responsibilities to work safely and responsibly with technology and the online world: - o for the protection and benefit of the children and young people in their care, and - o for their own protection, minimising misplaced or malicious allegations and to better understand their own standards and practice. - o for the benefit of the school, supporting the school vision and ethos, and protecting the reputation of the school and profession. - Establish clear structures by which online misdemeanours will be treated, and procedures to follow where there are doubts or concerns (with reference to other school policies such as Behaviour Policy or Anti-Bullying Policy).